I run a small design and make studio in rural East Sussex specialising in timber based projects including furniture, timber cabins and woodcraft.

 I studied Architecture at Art College and spent the first part of my working life designing private houses.
-This involved me in all aspects of designing and detailing from the building itself, through the interior fit out to fittings, furniture and furnishings so I saw the whole process of making a house and, more importantly, a home.
+This involved me in all aspects of design and detailing from the building itself, through built in elements of the interior to fittings, furniture and furnishings, so I saw the whole process of making a house and, more importantly, a home.

 Examples of my work are shown on this site and include furniture, interiors and timber cabins, all of which are made to commission.

-Each project is different but the following sets out a typical path between inquiry and finished product for a piece of furniture:
+Each project is different but the following sets out a typical path between inquiry and finished product:

 Please contact me if you’d like to talk about a potential project, however large or small.
 If there is an empathy between it and what I do then I will be interested and happy to discuss how I might become involved.